leobloomwell/-Dev-Smoke-UI-tests/README.md

 Automated UI smoke testing suite for the Bloomwell Admin Platform: https://admin.marktplatz-dev.bloomwell.de

-This project contains automation tests that verify the most critical interface functions and workflows in the DEV environment.
+This project contains automation tests intended to quickly validate the availability and core functionality of essential features in the DEV environment.
+The suite is designed to catch critical UI and navigation issues early before deeper QA begins.
-The purpose of this test suite is to detect major UI regressions early and confirm that primary system functionality is not blocked.

 Objectives of Smoke Testing